Skip to main content

 What do you need to do?

 • Consult the National Genomic Test Directory.
-Here you can access the rare and inherited disease eligibility criteria document for information about individual tests and their associated eligibility criteria.
+From here you can access the rare and inherited disease eligibility criteria for information about individual tests and their associated eligibility criteria.
 You can also access a spreadsheet of all available tests.

-• To find out which genes are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed-Off Panels Resource.
+• For information about the genes that are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.

 • R198 Renal tubulopathies: This indication is for a panel test that includes the gene variants that cause Gitelman syndrome and Bartter Syndrome, two of the main differential diagnoses, including those genes known to cause this phenotype.
 This test includes a medium-sized panel test or whole exome sequencing and multiplex ligation-dependent probe amplification (MLPA).